 Writing project explores WW1

-A powerful new writing project will be launched at Lancaster Library at 4.30pm on Monday 20 October.
+A powerful writing project will be launched at Morecambe Library from 1.30pm to 4pm on Saturday 24 January.

 During the project writers will explore untold stories of everyday life to show how WW1 affected the local community.

-Among these is the little-known account of how sailors' bodies were washed up on the beaches along Morecambe Bay after HMS Champagne was torpedoed in the Irish Sea, bringing the stark reality of the conflict right to the doorsteps of local ! people.
+Among these is the little-known account of how sailors' bodies were washed up on the beaches around Morecambe Bay after HMS Champagne was torpedoed in the Irish Sea, bringing home the stark reality of the conflict to local people.

-A local poet, Sarah Hymas, will run monthly workshops and the pieces created will form part of an exhibition including art, print and audio.
+Local poet Sarah Hymas will run four monthly workshops along with Lancashire Archives and Lancaster Litfest.
+The pieces created will form part of an exhibition including art, print and audio.

-Sarah said: "I’m really looking forward to working with people as interested as myself in writing from history with a balance of sensitivity and curiosity that makes our findings relevant to people today.”
+Sarah said: "I’m really looking forward to working with people as interested as I am in writing from history with a balance of sensitivity and curiosity that makes our findings relevant to people today.”